-1. Issuer, for itself and on behalf of the Selling Shareholders, hereby appoints Bank One, Kentucky, NA, as Escrow Agent and Escrow Agent shall establish an escrow account (the "Escrow Account") on its books styled "Mannatech, Incorporated Subscription Escrow Account."
-Commencing upon the execution of this Agreement, Escrow Agent shall act as Escrow Agent and hereby agrees to receive and disburse the proceeds from the offering of the

-Shares in accordance with the terms hereof.
-Issuer agrees to notify the Escrow Agent promptly of the closing of the offering and sale of the Shares.

-2. After the commencement of the Offering, Placement Agent shall cause all checks received from subscribers for Shares to be promptly deposited into a segregated account established by Placement Agent for that purpose.
-Placement Agent shall then deliver to the Escrow Agent its own check representing such funds ("Subscription Funds") to the Escrow Agent no later than 12:00 p.m. on the business day following the receipt of such Subscription Funds for deposit in the Escrow Account.
-Any of such checks not made payable or endorsed to the Mannatech, Incorporated Subscription Escrow Account shall be returned to Placement Agent.
-Issuer or Placement Agent shall furnish to the Escrow Agent at the time of each deposit of Subscription Funds a list containing the name of each subscriber, the subscriber's address, the number of Shares subscribed for, and the portion of the Subscription Funds being delivered to the Escrow Agent attributable to each such subscriber.
-Prior to the receipt of the Minimum (as described below), the Issuer is aware and understands that it is not entitled to any Subscription Funds deposited into the Escrow Account and no amounts deposited in the Escrow Account during the Escrow Period shall become the property of the Issuer or any other entity, or be subject to the debts of the Issuer or any other entity.
+- 1. Issuer, for itself and on behalf of the Selling Shareholders, hereby appoints Bank One, Kentucky, NA, as Escrow Agent and Escrow Agent shall establish an escrow account (the "Escrow Account") on its books styled "Mannatech Subscription Account."
+Commencing upon the execution of this Agreement, Escrow Agent shall act as Escrow Agent and hereby agrees to receive and disburse the proceeds from the offering of the Shares in accordance with the terms here of.
+Issuer agrees to notify the Escrow Agent promptly of the closing of the offering and sale of the Shares. - 2.
+Issuer or Placement Agent shall cause all checks received from subscribers for Shares to be promptly deposited into the Escrow Account.
+Issuer or Placement Agent shall deliver to the Escrow Agent checks of the subscribers made payable to the Mannatech Subscription Account or endorsed to the Mannatech Subscription Account.
+Any checks that are received by Escrow Agent that are not made payable or endorsed to the Mannatech, Incorporated Escrow Account shall be returned to the Issuer.
+Issuer shall furnish to the Escrow Agent at the time of each deposit of the above-mentioned funds a list containing the name of each subscriber, the subscriber's address, the number of Shares subscribed for, and the amount of the check being delivered to the Escrow Agent.
+Prior to the receipt of the Minimum (as described below), the Issuer is aware and understands that it is not entitled to any proceeds from subscriptions deposited into the Escrow Account and no amounts deposited in the Escrow Account during the Escrow Period shall become the property of the Issuer or any other entity, or be subject to the debts of the Issuer or any other entity.

-3. The Escrow Period shall commence on the date hereof and shall terminate ten (10) Business Days (as defined below) following the earlier to occur of the following dates:

-- (a) The date upon which Escrow Agent confirms upon written request of the Issuer that it has received into the Escrow Account and collected gross subscription proceeds from the sale of 2,500,000 Shares aggregating \$20,000,000 in deposited funds (the "Minimum") assuming that, prior to such date, the S-1 Registration Statement as amended, File Number 333-63133 has been declared effective by the Securities and Exchange Commission, and Issuer has received notice that the Shares have been approved for listing on the NASDAQ NMS subject only to meeting the public float and market maker requirements for such listing; or - (b) The "Cessation Date," which for the purposes of this Agreement shall be February 12, 1999, except as extended in writing by the agreement of parties. - (c) The date upon which a determination is made by the Issuer to terminate the Offering prior to the sale of the Minimum, as communicated to Escrow Agent in writing.
+- 3. The Escrow Period shall commence on the date hereof and shall terminate ten (10) Business Days (as defined below) following the earlier to occur of the following dates: - (a) The date upon which Escrow Agent confirms upon written request of the Issuer that it has received into the Escrow Account and collected gross subscription proceeds from the sale of 2,500,000 Shares aggregating \$20,000,000 in deposited funds (the "Minimum") assuming that, prior to such date, the S-1 Registration Statement as amended, File Number 333-63133 has been declared effective by the Securities and Exchange Commission, and Issuer has received notice that the Shares have been approved for listing on the NASDAQ NMS subject only to meeting the public float and market maker requirements for such listing; or - (b) The "Cessation Date," which for the purposes of this Agreement shall be January 15, 1999, except as extended in writing by the agreement of parties. - (c) The date upon which a determination is made by the Issuer to terminate the Offering prior to the sale of the Minimum, as communicated to Escrow Agent in writing.